RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 Enables you to disable the retrieval of live TV programme information.
 Useful for people in those countries where the TV schedules are not available from awk.epgsky.com.

 **country** _(string)(Optional)_ Default "UK"
 Enables to switch to another country.
-Currently onlu UK and IT are supported.
+Currently only UK and IT are supported.

 ### Sources